 Customers expect an agent to be on their side and apologize on behalf of your company when a product or service is at fault.
 They want to hear the agent say they’re sorry and acknowledge the inconvenience caused.

-If an agent fails to empathize with them and is simply running through the script without any emotional engagement, the customer might start to feel as if there’s no admission of responsibility or genuine apology.
+If an agent cannot empathize with them and is running through the script with no emotional engagement, the customer might feel as if there’s no admission of responsibility or genuine apology.

 This may aggravate them enough to hang up or file a complaint.

-Chances are, said customer already tried the website but was unable to find the answers they needed.
-Being told to hang up and essentially fix the problem themselves is not what your callers want to hear.
+Chances are, a customer already tried the website but could not find the answers they needed.
+Being told to hang up and fix the problem themselves is not what your callers want to hear.

-Your scorecards can easily let you track which agents are trying to refer customers to the website to speed through calls and help you avoid such examples of bad customer service calls.
+Your scorecards can easily let you track which agents are trying to refer customers to the website to speed through calls and help you avoid what makes bad customer service calls.